 Depending on the severity of the stroke and the areas of the brain affected, the long-term effects to address may include:

-- Psychological issues: After a stroke, it’s not unusual to experience emotional symptoms such as anxiety, depression and impulsiveness.
+- Psychological: After a stroke, it’s not unusual to experience emotional symptoms such as anxiety, depression and impulsiveness.

-- Cognitive issues: After a stroke, people often have problems with memory and trouble speaking.
+- Cognitive: After a stroke, people often have problems with memory and trouble speaking.

-- Physical issues: Weakness, partial paralysis, difficulty swallowing, and a reduced field of vision are all common side-effects of a stroke.
+- Physical: Weakness, partial paralysis, difficulty swallowing, and a reduced field of vision are all common side-effects of a stroke.

-- Fatigue issues: After a stroke, many people lose stamina and find they get tired more easily.
+- Fatigue: After a stroke, many people lose stamina and find they get tired more easily.
 They can also have trouble sleeping, which only causes more tiredness.

-A full assessment will be conducted, which will include extensive investigations (such as blood tests, respiratory function test and echocardiogram), as well as function tests in order to uncover the root cause of the stroke, the extent of the impact, and to create a tailored recovery plan off the back of the results.
+When someone first arrives at our Stroke Clinic, the first thing we do is to conduct a full assessment.
+This will include extensive investigations (such as blood tests, respiratory function test and echocardiogram), as well as function tests, in order to uncover the root cause of the stroke, the extent of the impact, and to create a tailored recovery plan off the back of the results.